 A few Covid points to note:

-- Keep your distance whilst launching/ recovery, allow yourself plenty of time. before the race, so you can maintain 2m social distance (it is still 2m or 6ft 6in). whilst using the slipway, if you help someone else please keep 2m apart (ie push from back of boat).
+- Keep your distance whilst launching/ recovery, allow yourself plenty of time. before the race, so you can maintain 2m social distance (it is still 2m or 6ft 6in) at all times with anyone outside your household.
+Whilst using the slipway, if you help someone else please keep 2m apart (ie push from back of boat).

-- Changing rooms are not permitted too be open
+- Changing rooms are not open, toilets are open.